romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is recommended for enhancing code collaboration within developer workflows?
+Q: What is recommended for enhancing code collaboration within developer workflows?
 <details><summary>Show the answer</summary><p>

 - **Implementing a fork-and-pull model for external contributors and a branching model for internal collaboration**